 Just three months after AT&T spun off WarnerMedia to merge with Discovery Inc., word on the street is that a major restructure is in the works.
-Let's dive into the rumors and see whether HBO Max is shutting down.
+Let's dive into the rumors.

 Here's why some fans think HBO Max could be shutting down.